 The Minnesota Occupational Safety and Health Administration (MNOSHA) is administered by the Minnesota Department of Labor and Industry.
 The main office is located in St. Paul, Minnesota.

 MNOSHA Compliance is responsible for the enforcement of the MNOSHA safety and health standards.
 The MNOSHA Directives provide guidance for the enforcement program.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of MNOSHA regulations are found.
-Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and employee complaints or referrals.
+Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and worker complaints or referrals.
 For more information, please visit the Minnesota State Plan website.

 MNOSHA offers voluntary and cooperative programs that focus on reducing injuries, illnesses, and fatalities.
 MNOSHA also offers on-site consultation services which help employers comply with MNOSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Minnesota State Plan website.